Introduction

 • Onboarding

-• You can submit an application and track status to approval
+• You can submit an application and track status through approval

 • Webhooks (if used)